-What is a medical health certificate?
-Can I see an example?
+What is a visa medical health certificate?

 Before moving, I searched high and low for an example of this document.

-I couldn't find much in my search, so I thought this might be a handy post to show you guys the letter we ended up submitting to our Spanish consulate.
-(And they approved it just fine!
-Woohoo!)
+I couldn't find much information in my search, so I thought this might be a great opportunity to actually SHOW you the letter we ended up submitting to our Spanish consulate for our non lucrative visa in Spain.

 I copied and pasted the exact wording, then translated it into Spanish (because we were moving to Spain) and printed a sample for the doctor.